 best‐known works of fiction; but his 1962 collection of

 quite different approach – as indicated by its

 subtitle, “An Inquiry into the Limits of the Possible”.

 Oddly enough, the part of Profiles that has had most impact

 first published, the book didn't include any numbered “laws”:

 However, later revisions (in 1973, 1982, and 1999) adopted

 Clarke's Laws into their footnotes.

 (Nor, by the way, does Profiles say that all revolutionary

 ideas pass through the three stages of “It's completely

-impossible – don't waste my time,
+impossible – don't waste my time”, “It probably

-a good idea all along! – that's from The
+a good idea all along!” – that's from The

 Promise of Space, 1968.)

 Clarke's First Law: